-Rea, a Republican, was the representative for Pennsylvania's 5th congressional district from 1813 to 1815.
+Rea was the representative for Pennsylvania’s 5th congressional district and was a Republican.
+He served from 1813 to 1815.

 From Oct 1803 to Mar 1815, Rea missed 125 of 1,170 roll call votes, which is 10.7%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Mar 1815.
 The chart below reports missed votes over time.